Do you have questions about internships? Find your answers here! If you don’t see an answer to your question, please contact us!

 In many instances, yes, internships are paid, but this varies from site to site and is determined by the employer/organization hosting the intern.
 While some internships are paid, others are done on a voluntary basis without pay.
 Whether or not an intern is paid, and how much, often depends on the industry and field of the internship.

 Can I get college credit for my internship?

 Yes you can!
-Sophomores, juniors, and seniors who have secured an internship can enroll in CO-OP 319 to receive academic credit for their internship.
+Sophomores, juniors, and seniors who have secured an internship can enroll to receive academic credit for their internship.
 To receive credit, you will need to register for the course before beginning your internship and fulfill all other course requirements.
 You can earn up to 16 credits total through internships; please consult with your faculty advisor to determine if your major/minor has specific credit requirements.